xqwen/dap/dap_src/README.md

 ## 5. Output Format

 There are roughly three sections in the DAP-G output.
-They correspond to the summaries of association modles, inividual SNPs and signal clusters, respectively.
+They correspond to the summaries of association models, individual SNPs and signal clusters, respectively.

 ### 5.1.
 Model Summary